How to Wire a 50A, NEMA 14-50 Heavy-Duty EV Receptacle?

 Tools & Materials Required

-When installing and terminating a 14-50R power outlet, you will need the following tools:
+When installing and terminating a 14-50R power receptacle, you will need the following tools:

 Preparation